hrydgard/ppsspp-site/docs/development/ppsspp-internals/atrac.md

 ### `sceAtracReleaseAtracID(id)`

-Obvious.
+Releases the Atrac context, free-ing up a bit of memory.

 ### `_sceAtracGetContextAddress(id)`

 Returns a pointer to the internal context data.

 The previous Atrac3+ implementation only copied some variables back to this.
-The new one uses it to hold most state.
+The new one uses it directly to hold most state.

-### `sceAtracGetNextDecodePosition`

-This seems to be busted (at least it doesn't do what it says on the tin).

 ## General calling pattern